c-farm-299792458/c-farm-299792458/README.md

 I am avarage coder who loves competitive programming.

-I'm always playing bloxd as `c_farm_299792458`, but sometimes `c_farm_299792458_f000`.
+I'm always playing bloxd as `c_farm_299792458`, but sometimes `c_farm_299792458_f000`. not accepting friend request from player i dont know in main acc (c_farm_299792458) c_farm_299792458_f000 is always accepting

 Idk what to write, tell me in issue (hmm... issue...? issue is not thingy for that...) (if you want)